 If you’ve ever had Grainy Buttercream, Read this!

-** We’ve had great results with Domino’s confectioner’s sugar and US Sugar (we buy ours from Costco) in our frostings.
+** We’ve had great results with Domino’s confectioner’s sugar in our frostings.
 Some brands of confectioner’s sugar don’t work as well with buttercream frosting recipes.
 If a package doesn’t say pure cane sugar, it contains beet sugar which is more likely to give you a grainy outcome.

 In addition to that, we’ve noticed that even some brands that say “Pure Cane Sugar” will give a grainy consistency.
 So frustrating!
 One example is Dixie Crystals (although it used to work great for us a few years ago.)
 Something has changed…it’s a mystery.
 Anyway, this recipe should not be grainy, and so if it is, experiment with a different brand of confectioners sugar.